jcmill/scss-color-curve/README.md

 ## How does Scss Color Curve work?
 The SCC has two options when approaching shifts in colors.
 The first, the default, is a curved approach that tries to maintain saturation in each shift in color.
 The second option is a linear approach that strictly adds black or white to the color.

-One other default behavior to take note of is if the base color is gray (has a saturation of 0%) the shift in colors will only utilize the linear approach.
+One other default behavior of note is, if the base color is gray (has a saturation of 0%) the shift in colors will only utilize the linear approach.
 This prevents grays from becoming tinted with unintended colors.
 As example, because of the default position of #000000, shifting black with a curve will add red to the color.
 Likewise, #ffffff will shift into pinks.
 In order to avoid unintended shifting in grays, this default behavior is forced.

 ### Curved Approach